vegaprotocol/specs/specs/0016-builtin-future.md

 It must be possible to:
 - set maturity
 - set oracle, this sets the reference asset and its units
-- calculate mark-to-market cashflows
+- calculate mark-to-market cash-flows
-- calculate final settlement cashflow
+- calculate final settlement cash-flow

 # Summary
 This specification gives details for the cash-settled futures product.
-It should match terminology from Section 3.2 of the white paper.
+It should match terminology from Section 3.2 of the Whitepaper.

 # Guide-level explanation
 A future is a simple derivative contract which, in its classical form pays the difference between strike price and final price of a reference asset at a fixed future time (the maturity).
 The final price of the reference asset will be provided by the oracle.